seberg/unitdtype/README.md

 * maximum, minimum, fmax, fmin
 * comparisons  (note that we never compare to 0 scalars, unlike some implementations).
 * Logical ufuncs  (via casting to boolean)

+And the following related functions:
+* sum, mean, ...

 More are likely to be added and I may not updated the README.